philawsophizing/PODD/README.md

 ## TL;DR.
 ### [Demo App](https://podd-demo.herokuapp.com/)

-PODD is built to reduce transaction pain and cost.
-Waste less time and money while leveraging more data.
+PODD reduces transaction pain and cost.
+Save time and money while leveraging data.

-PODD's demo is built as a PWA (progressive web app), to be viewed from your mobile phone.
+The PODD demo is a progressive web app (PWA), to be viewed from your mobile phone.
 It performs best installed to your home screen when prompted.

 ## INTRO

-Podd brings the online shopping experience to bricks and mortar.
+PODD brings the online shopping experience to bricks and mortar.

 **Customers**
+- One click self-checkout; no more lines.
-- Compare prices at nearby stores
-- Check inventory before making the trip
+- Compare prices at nearby stores, check inventory before making the trip.
-- Shop without a wallet using credit or direct debit
+- Shop with a virtual wallet using credit or direct debit.
-- View prices and pay in your prefered currency
+- View prices and pay in your preferred currency when travelling.
-- No more hunting for items, search and locate
-- Personal ssistance is one click away
-- One click SELF CHECKOUT aka no more lines
+- Request personal assistance with one click.

 **Merchants**
+- Offer self-checkout without investing in bespoke hardware or software.
+- Eliminate shrinkage.
-- Automate inventory
+- Automate inventory management.
-- Nearly eliminate shrinkage.
-- Gain insight into customer trends.
+- Create insight into customer trends.
-- Data driven product recommendations
-- Offer self checkout without a large infrastructure investment
-- Allocate employees to customer assistance instead of operating registers
+- Allocate employees to customer assistance instead of operating registers.
-- Pay no more than you currently do to process transactions
-- PODD handles securing your transactions
+- PODD secures your transactions.
-- Recieve payments in your prefered currency.
+- Recieve payments in your preferred currency.
+- Industry standard transaction fees.

 ## CUSTOMER VIEWS
 ![](https://github.com/philawsophizing/PODD/raw/master/readme_assets/customer_screens.jpg)